ShellyCoder/cellcall/README.md

 | DPM1 | 0.000 | 0.000 | 21.498 | 4.246 | 7.382 | 0.000 | 2.385 |
 | SCYL3 | 5.983 | 1.215 | 0.000 | 0.518 | 2.386 | 4.002 | 14.792 |

 This instruction may take the in-house dataset included in the package as an example.
 User can load the dataset with command following in the code box.
-There are 366 single cells and 35,135 genes that were performed with the scRNA sequencing.<br />​<br />
+There are 366 single cells and 35,135 genes that were performed with the scRNA sequencing.
 ```
   f.tmp <- system.file("extdata", "example_Data.Rdata", package="cellcall")
   load(f.tmp)